-While not a University academic requirement, in accordance with federal regulations and the University's participation agreement with the U.S. Maritime Administration, students who enter the U.S. Merchant Marine Licensing program in the fall of 1991 and after, with the expected graduation date of spring/summer 1995, will be required to pass the examination administered by the Coast Guard for the issuance of a license as a condition of graduation from Texas A&M University.
-Any student who graduates in 1995 or in subsequent years, but who entered the maritime program before the fall of 1991, will not be affected.
+While not a University academic requirement, in accordance with federal regulations and the University's participation agreement with the U.S. Maritime Administration, students who enter the U.S. Merchant Marine Licensing program will be required to pass the examination administered by the Coast Guard for the issuance of a license as a condition of graduation from Texas A&M University.
 Students who are found to be not physically qualified for Coast Guard licensing just prior to graduation may be exempt from the requirement.